dark-red-one/aurora-ai-robbiverse/docs/CHAT_INTERFACE_GUIDE.md

 **Status:** Ready to deploy
 **Robbie:** Looking beautiful with 10 emotional expressions 💕

-*Your AI assistant now has a face to match the personality* 🚀
+*Your AI copilot now has a face to match the personality* 🚀